Uh oh, you are visiting the site using Internet Explorer. Which is an outdated browser.

 Everyday situations could be more emotionally charged, meaning children’s play and interactions could differ from the usual pace or tone as they process their feelings about what is currently happening as well as how they perceive the future to be.

-Just as educators and families are preparing for the physical changes that will occur, this is the ideal time to offer support to children regarding their social and emotional wellbeing in collaboration with them; the benefit is that they will become skills for life to constantly refer to.
+Just as educators and families are preparing for the physical changes that will occur, this is the ideal time to offer support to children regarding their social and emotional well-being in collaboration with them; the benefit is that they will become skills for life to constantly refer to.

 Games are instrumental in supporting the development of friendship and interpersonal skills.
-Whether in a small or large group, there are opportunities to learn how to take turns, follow instructions and learn to manage emotions whatever the outcome.
+Whether in a small or large group, there are opportunities to learn how to take turns, follow instructions, and learn to manage emotions whatever the outcome.
 Learning to participate might mean that there can be disagreements between players or learning to plan your strategy to actively join the game.

 When it comes to going to school, games are a great foundation for preparing children to learn to mix with others and when developing new cognitive skills that are often connected to how they are feeling and their mindset to growth and change.

-Loose Parts Play
+Loose Parts Play Creates New Worlds

-Loose Parts Play allows children to create new, unique and individual small worlds that represent their personalities and play and learning styles.
+Loose Parts Play allows children to create new, unique, and individual small worlds that represent their personalities and play and learning styles.
 Each resource can be used in many ways to tell their stories as they engage with others.
-Promoting creative thinking is important in building skills like confidence, flexibility and resilience.
+Promoting creative thinking is important in building skills like confidence, flexibility, and resilience.

 Related Articles

-For many children this coincides with their interest in being more independent and self reliant, so they are drawn to them easily.
+For many children, this coincides with their interest in being more independent and self-reliant, so they are drawn to them easily.

 With this in mind, it is important to take into account the varying needs of the individual members that make up the same group.
 It can often happen that children’s behaviour may regress during the anticipation of change, whether they are consciously aware of it or not.